KidlingYT/kolibri-usb-backup-plugin/LOG.md

 ## Here is the log of the progress on [this issue](https://github.com/learningequality/kolibri/issues/9253)

-1. Generated the hook using [this plugin creator](https://github.com/learningequality/cookiecutter-kolibri-plugin)
+1. Generated the plugin using [this plugin creator](https://github.com/learningequality/cookiecutter-kolibri-plugin)

 2. Discovered some outdated syntax in the imports generated in [setup.py](https://github.com/KidlingYT/kolibri-usb-backup-plugin/commit/ddb8faea6d6a303fadd03ed81285acf7ebd84f84)